GeorgeFreedomTech/Python-Intermediate-Course/README.md

 * Write more concise and efficient "Pythonic" code using comprehensions and advanced functions.
 * Structure a project into multiple modules and manage dependencies in a virtual environment.
 * Interact with your computer's file system to read, write, and manage files programmatically.
 * Retrieve and parse data from websites and APIs using standard Python libraries.
-* Implement robust error handling to make your applications more reliable.
 * Apply principles of good code design, documentation, and refactoring.

 ## 🎒 Prerequisites / Advanced Gear-Up: